tymyrddin/purple/source/docs/audits/supportive/interview-facilitation.md

 not know is a different situation from a witness who knows and is uncomfortable, and both are different from a witness whose honest answer was filtered out before the meeting.

-## Group workshops for evidence gathering
+## Workshops for evidence gathering

 Facilitated workshops gather evidence and build collective understanding simultaneously, which makes them useful for anything that requires cross-functional input: threat modelling, gap analysis sessions, scope